george-james-software/gjLocate/README.md

 Use gj&nbsp;::&nbsp;locate to get to the source of your errors.

-Using VS Code, with either the Serenji extension or the basic InterSystems objectscript extension, click on the gj&nbsp;::&nbsp;locate caption in the status bar. &nbsp;Enter an objectscript error message or a line reference from an .int routine. &nbsp;Then gj&nbsp;::&nbsp;locate will take you directly to the corresponding line in your source code.
+Using VS Code, with either the Serenji extension or the basic InterSystems objectscript extension, click on the gj&nbsp;::&nbsp;locate caption in the status bar. &nbsp;Enter an objectscript error message or a line reference from a class or .mac routine. &nbsp;Then gj&nbsp;::&nbsp;locate will take you directly to the corresponding line in your source code.

 ## Features

 ### Debugging 101
-The first step in debugging any error is to make sure you are looking at the correct line of code. &nbsp;Error messages give the error location in the compiled .int code, not in your source code. &nbsp;There are many special rules about how lines of source code map to corresponding lines in the compiled .int routines and most people don't know them all. &nbsp;Locating the correct source line for an error is an essential first step in debugging any problem.
+The first step in debugging any error is to make sure you are looking at the correct line of code. &nbsp;Error messages give the error location in terms of the compiled .int code, not your source code. &nbsp;There are many special rules about how lines of source code map to corresponding lines in the compiled .int routines and most people don't know them all. &nbsp;Locating the correct source line for an error is an essential first step in debugging any problem. &nbsp;gj&nbsp;::&nbsp;locate solves this problem by converting the location of an error in compiled .int code to the corresponding location in your source, and then taking you there.

 Simply copy and paste any InterSystems IRIS error message into gj&nbsp;::&nbsp;locate and it will take you directly to the corresponding source line.

 ### But wait, there's more!

-You can use gj&nbsp;::&nbsp;locate to open any class or routine and go straight to the line you want. &nbsp;For example you can enter alpha^Greek.Alphabet to go to the alpha method in Greek.Alphabet.cls.
+It doesn't just work with error messages. &nbsp;You can use gj&nbsp;::&nbsp;locate to open any class or routine and go straight to the line you want. &nbsp;For example, you can enter alpha^Greek.Alphabet to go to the alpha method in Greek.Alphabet.cls.

 You can specify a location using any of these formats to get quickly and directly to where you want to be:
  * Package.Class